tossowski/CubicChunksMapViewer/README.md

 ### How to use:
 * Clone the repository, or download the repository and extract its contents to a new folder.
 * Follow the instructions from [the overviewer](http://docs.overviewer.org/en/latest/building/) to build from source for your operating system.
-You probably don't need to copy the `Imaging.h`, `ImagingUtils.h`, and `ImPlatform.h` files, since they are in this repository.
+Do not download their most recent source code though, instead use the contents from this repository.
 * Create a config file named `config` in the same folder that has `overviewer.py`.
 An example config file is shown below:

 ```